How to Become a Better Writer

 These days, everyone’s a writer.
 We write emails, text messages, and lists.
 A free blog is just a few clicks away.
 Self-publishing has drawn tens of thousands of dreamers who have scrawled stories and uploaded them to the web for all to read.

 But how do you differentiate yourself?
 How do you stand out from the crowd?
 How do you make your words and ideas resonate with a reading audience?

 There’s more to becoming a better writer than improving your writing, although that’s certainly part of it.
 Here are a few ways you can become a better writer:

-1. Make the commitment: sometimes the difference between a working writer and would-be writer is as simple as making a commitment to writing (and then sticking with it).
+1. Make the commitment: Sometimes the difference between a working writer and a would-be author is as simple as making a commitment to writing (and then sticking with it).

-8. Build a platform: thanks to the Internet, it is cheaper and easier to build a platform today than it ever was before.
-Learn how to market yourself: find your readers, connect with them, and sell your books!
+8. Build a platform: Thanks to the Internet, it is cheaper and easier to build a platform today than ever before.
+Learn how to market yourself: find your readers, connect with them, and sell your books.